 Back to life with new strength

-Many people are exposed to strong pressure in their job and everyday life: constant availability, flexibility and resilience are demanded.
+Many people are exposed to strong pressure in their job and everyday life: constant availability, flexibility and load capacity are demanded.
 The complexity of tasks and areas of responsibility are increasing.
 Stress is normal for many – and to a certain extent beneficial.
 But when it gets out of hand, burnout can develop.
 Those affected suffer from complete exhaustion.
 If burnout is detected at an early stage, it is easily treatable.
 Learn more in our patient information on burnout.

 Make a non-binding appointment now with our specialists +49 9741 7540 540 .